 Universal Life Insurance Options

-Universal life insurance pairs a permanent death benefit with a cash value account, unlike term and whole life policies that lock you into fixed terms.
+Universal life insurance pairs a permanent death benefit with a cash value account.
+Unlike term policies, it doesn't expire.
+Unlike whole life, it lets you raise or lower premium payments and adjust your death benefit over time.
 Part of each premium goes toward insurance costs; the rest builds cash value that earns interest over time.

 You can raise or lower your premium payments, adjust your death benefit, and tap into accumulated cash value through withdrawals or loans whenever you need it.